 - LCSW, LPCC, LEP, and LMFTs, and other mental health professionals from states other than California need to check with their state licensing board as to whether or not they accept programs offered by approved sponsors of CE by the American Psychological Association.

 - SCA is approved by the California Board of Registered Nursing (BRN Provider CEP16887) for licensed nurses in California.
-RNs must retain this document for 4 years after the course concludes.
+RNs must retain their certificate of attendance for 4 years after the course concludes.

 For questions about enrolling in CE or receiving your Certificate of Attendance, visit Psychedelics Today or email Johanna Hilla: [email protected]

 For questions about CE, contact Spiritual Competency Academy at [email protected]